UselessHumster/password_expiration_alarms/README.md

 notepad .env
 ```

-After filling .env build project, and you are good to go
+After filling .env - build and install project, and you are good to go
 ```
 uv build
 uv tools install